Partitioning is one

 can't be self-referencing.

-setting for both tables must match. - Reference
+- The ROW MOVEMENTsetting for both tables must match.

 Virtual Column-Based Partitioning